 7. According to Christie’s website, the piece brightly celebrates the objects that define a young child’s life.
 Urs Fischer realized this striking sculpture on a monumental scale, combining a canary yellow teddy bear, everyone’s cherished childhood keepsake, with a bedroom desk lamp.

-8. There is another baby-blue version of the lamp/bear which was displayed in Brown University (Providence, the United States) from 2016 to 2020.
+8. There is another baby-blue version of the lamp/bear, which was displayed at Brown University (Providence, the United States) from 2016 to 2020.
 It was affectionately called Blueno by the faculty and students at the University.

 9. The piece had been inspired by Urs Fischer’s own much-loved teddy bear.
 The yellow bear and its lamp are both playful and impressive: The coming of age of a simple toy into a full-grown artwork.

 10. Fischer sewed together a one-foot-tall teddy bear and scanned it with a 3-D laser to generate drawings to create the giant teddy sculpture.

 The iconic art piece is located at the South Node of the Hamad International Airport’s departure terminal, just after departures security and passport control.
 So don’t forget to click a selfie the next time you are there.

 - Qatar Visit Visa Types, Requirements and Procedure

 - How To Change Job in Qatar Without NOC

 Copyright © DohaGuides.com – Full or partial reproduction of this article in any language is prohibited.